jgador/loggle/docs/azure/README.md

 # Loggle Azure Template

-The `azure/arm` folder holds the Bicep template (`loggle.bicep`) and its generated ARM JSON (`loggle.json`) that mirrors the Terraform stack under `terraform/azure`.
-The VM Custom Script extension clones this repository, stages the contents of `azure/vm-assets/` into `/etc/loggle/assets`, downloads `install.sh` directly from GitHub based on the configured repository URL and branch, and drops a `loggle-bootstrap.service` unit that runs after `cloud-final.service` to execute the script.
-Operators can still inspect every asset on-disk before the installer runs.
+To deploy Loggle on Azure, download the ready-to-use ARM template at [`azure/arm/loggle.json`](../../azure/arm/loggle.json) (generated from `loggle.bicep`), then follow the portal workflow below to upload it.
+The VM bootstrap logic pulls the assets from `azure/vm-assets/` and runs `install.sh` for you, so no manual provisioning steps are required.

 ## Azure Portal deployment workflow

 **Resource-group scoped (`azure/arm/loggle.json`)**
-This ARM template must be deployed at the resource-group level (via portal custom template or `az deployment group create`).
-It does not create or manage subscriptions or management groups-just the resources that live inside the target RG.
+This ARM template is deployed at the resource group level using the Azure Portal custom template experience.
+It only creates resources inside that resource group and does not modify anything at the subscription or management group level.

 > ⚠️ **Prerequisites before opening the template**
-> - **Resource group ready:** Create (or select) the resource group that will host Loggle plus its networking assets.
+> - **Resource group ready:** Use the resource group that already contains your Standard static public IP.
+The template looks up the IP by name inside that same resource group, so creating the group at deploy-time without also pre-loading the IP will fail.
 > - **Static public IP allocated:** Provision a Standard *static* public IP inside that resource group.
 Certbot depends on this IP already existing because the template only attaches to it.
 > - **DNS A record in place:** Point your Loggle hostname (for example `logs.example.com`) to the public IP via an **A** record before you deploy.
 Certbot validation runs during provisioning and fails unless the DNS name already resolves to the VM’s IP.